KarlangaXZ/Pdf-duplicate-checker/readme.md

 ---

-## 📌 Uso de la aplicación
+## 📌 How to Use the Application

-1. Abrir la aplicación en el navegador
+1. Open the application in your browser
-2. Seleccionar un archivo PDF
+2. Select a PDF file
-3. Presionar **Analizar PDF**
+3. Click **Analyze PDF**
-4. Esperar el análisis
-5. Visualizar resultados en pantalla
+4. Wait for the analysis to complete
+5. View the results on the screen

+## 🧠 Use Cases

+* Name list validation
+* Document auditing
+* Duplicate control in reports
+* Billing or HR systems

 ---

-## 📷 Capturas de pantalla

-*(Agrega aquí capturas del frontend mostrando el análisis y la tabla de resultados)*
+## 🔐 Security Notes

+* Uploaded PDFs are not stored permanently
+* No real PDF files are included in the repository

 ---

-## 🧠 Casos de uso

-- Validación de listas de nombres
-- Auditoría de documentos
-- Control de duplicados en reportes
-- Sistemas de facturación o RRHH

----

-## 🔐 Notas de seguridad

-- Los PDFs subidos no se almacenan permanentemente
-- No se incluyen archivos PDF reales en el repositorio

----

-## 👤 Autor
+## 👤 Author

 **Carlos Linares**
-Desarrollador Backend / Fullstack
+Backend / Fullstack Developer

 ---

-## 📄 Licencia
+## 📄 License

-Este proyecto se distribuye bajo la licencia **MIT**.
+This project is distributed under the **MIT** license.

 ---

-⭐ Si este proyecto te resulta útil, no olvides darle una estrella en GitHub
+⭐ If you find this project useful, don’t forget to give it a star on GitHub